lawmade/StringGenerator/README.md

 - easy to use (command prompt)
 - newest version = 1.20

-made with ❤️ by law
+made with ❤️ by law & max the elf